California could see more rolling outages amid heat wave

 Carroll encouraged residents to check on family, friends and neighbors, especially older adults and those in frail health, and reminded people to always wear a face mask when in the vicinity of people who don’t share their household.

-“We know it’s going to be beautiful out this weekend but we just want everyone to remember that we are in a very serious response to this COVID-19 virus,” Carroll said.
+“We know it’s going to be beautiful out this weekend.
+But we just want everyone to remember that we are in a very serious response to this COVID-19 virus,” Carroll said.

 Several cities opened cooling centers, but with limited capacity because of social distancing requirements.